Mohit-Ak/CarND-Behavioral-Cloning-P3/writeup_template.md

 * writeup_report.md (also in README.md) summarizing the results
 * view_data.ipynb showing various aspects of the data.

-#### 2. Submission includes functional code
+#### 2. Functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided [simulator](https://github.com/udacity/self-driving-car-sim) and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### 3. Usability and Readability

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.